Pistachio Muffins

 How to Make Pistachio Muffins

-You’ll love this muffin recipe because it’s an easy muffin recipe to make that you’ll come across.
+You’ll love this muffin recipe because it’s an easy one to make and one you’ll come across.

 You can make it by placing all the dry ingredients in one bowl and the wet ingredients in another.
-Then, mix them two using a handheld stand mixer or even a hand whisk.
-Make sure everything is combined and turns into a smooth, thick batter.
+Then, mix them together using a handheld stand mixer or even a hand whisk.
+Make sure everything is combined to form a smooth, thick batter.

-But, if you’re in a hurry and don’t want to dirty too many mixing bowls (this is me all the time), you can make this pistachio muffin batter by dumping all the ingredients in one mixing bowl and blending them all.
+But if you’re in a hurry and don’t want to dirty too many mixing bowls (this is me all the time), you can make this pistachio muffin batter by dumping all the ingredients into one mixing bowl and blending them.

 Use any kitchen appliance you love.
 It doesn’t matter if the batter is thoroughly mixed and smooth.